sararunkel/camx-submit/README.md

 # Step 3.
 Compile MPICH3
 #==========================================================================================
 # Download MPICH3 source code
-# I installed this on my home directory because I was getting an error that I couldn't
-# compile something on the shared directory.
-I believe now that its compiled I could move it
+	# Veronica installed this on her home directory because she was getting an error that couldn't compile something on the shared directory.
+There is a version now in the shared directory /GWSPH/groups/anenberggroup/camx_mpi/mpich-3.0.4

 cd /GWSPH/home/vtinney/mpi
 wget https://www.mpich.org/static/downloads/3.0.4/mpich-3.0.4.tar.gz